paulflang/SBML2Julia/README.md

 The package is released under the [MIT license](LICENSE).

 ## Development team
-This package was developed by the [Paul F. Lang](https://www.linkedin.com/in/paul-lang-7b54a81a3/) at the University of Oxford, UK.
+This package was developed by [Paul F. Lang](https://www.linkedin.com/in/paul-lang-7b54a81a3/) at the University of Oxford, UK.

 ## Questions and comments